enricocavalli/enricocavalli.github.io/content/writeups/Hackinghub/VulnCorp writeup.md

 ---
 # From initial recon to config file

-We start with an OSINT domain `vulncorp.co.uk` and out lab instance `z4czp9fy.vulncorp.co.uk`.
+We start with an OSINT domain `vulncorp.co.uk` and our lab instance `z4czp9fy.vulncorp.co.uk`.

 ```bash